 If it ever seems like networking events are awkward, it’s not just you.
 We all struggle sometimes.
 But how can you make it easier – and why is it definitely worth the effort?

-What happens at a networking event?
+What happens in these events?
 People grow their businesses, make life-changing connections and meet vital influencers.
 70% of jobs are found through networking.
 But sometimes, this just isn’t motivation enough.
 For those of us who don’t love spending our free time meeting – and impressing – crowds of new people, the whole thing can feel a bit stressful.

 When bagels alone aren’t a sufficient icebreaker (have they ever been?) you’ll need a concrete strategy for getting more out of networking events – but don’t worry, we’ve got your back.
-After all, we can’t all be professional networkers, but whether you’re looking to hire or be hired, you can’t win the game if you don’t want to play it.
+After all, we can’t all be professional networkers, but whether you’re looking to hire or be hired, you can’t win the game if you don’t want to play it – that’s “how to network” 101.
 So, what are the 6 toughest things about networking – and how can you overcome them?